Extensible-Clinical-Imaging-QC-Tool/ECIQC/docs/doc_pages/configuration_gallery.md

 }
 ```
 ### Example 15: EQUAL, IS_IN,INSERT
-Description:
+Description:check if modality is 'MR', manufacturer is 'SIEMENS' or 'HITACHI', 	magnetic Field Strength is 1.5 or 3.0, assign T1 to Clinical Trial Series Description if so.
 ```
 {
     "metadata": {
         "(0008,0060)": {
           "tagName": "Modality",
           "vr": "CS",
-          "description": "check if modality is 'MR' and manufacturer is 'SIEMENS' or 'HITACHI'", "operations": {
+          "description": "check if modality is 'MR', manufacturer is 'SIEMENS' or 'HITACHI', 	magnetic Field Strength is 1.5 or 3.0, assign T1 to Clinical Trial Series Description if so", "operations": {
             "EQUAL":{
               "value":"MR",